mb0/xelf-go/doc/modules.md

 Special modules that require platform support must be registered into a module registry and may have a setup hook that is called once to add themselves to a program environment.

-A loader environment adds module awareness to the program environment and provides the foundational specs to interact with modules.
+A loader environment adds module awareness to the [program environment](./prog_env.md) and provides the foundational specs to interact with modules.
 The loader env has a user supplied list of loaders and a cache of loaded modules.
 The loader implementations loads module file sources for specific protocols.
 The raw input is then evaluated and cached by the loader env.
-The module evaluation environment is isolated from the loading program.
+Source modules are evaluated in isolation of any loading program.
+All module dependencies are then registered with the loading program.

 The basic module and file data structures are part of exp package.
 Every program environment stores a module file with reference to used and declared modules and resolves qualified module symbols.